Skip to content

 What Should a Value Node Represent?

-As with entities, deciding what should be modeled as a value node is ultimately a design decision and up to the developer.
+As with entities, determining what should be modeled as a value node is a design decision left to the developer.

 Generally speaking, the following concepts are great examples of value nodes: